 - To establish an educational environment that encourages personal and academic growth.

-Students interested in the Women’s and Gender Studies minor can use two ENG courses for their minor, and can petition to have a third ENG course count toward the minor.
-English professors often teach Introduction to Women’s and Gender Studies, and the department houses many courses that contribute to the minor:
+Students interested in the Women’s, Gender, and Sexuality Studies minor can use two ENG courses for their minor, and can petition to have a third ENG course count toward the minor.
+English professors often teach Introduction to Women’s, Gender, and Sexuality Studies, and the department houses many courses that contribute to the minor:

 - ENG 132: Contemporary Gay and Lesbian Lit.

 - ENG 221: Jane Austen: Early Woman Novelist, Modern Media Property